TheTJ47/Resume-Automation/README.md

-# 🧠 AI-Powered Resume Generator using Google Forms + OpenAI API
+# 🧠 AI-Powered Resume Generator using Google Forms + Cohere API

 A smart resume generation system that automates resume creation using Google Forms and enhances the content using OpenAI GPT-3.5.